knanne/mspandas/README.md

 `mspandas` is a convenience wrapper on top of [`python-pptx`](http://python-pptx.readthedocs.io/en/latest/) and [`python-docx`](https://python-docx.readthedocs.io/en/latest/) which accepts [`pandas`](https://pandas.pydata.org/) `DataFrames` for writing tables and charts in Microsoft PowerPoint and Word Documents.
 The project homepage is [github.com/knanne/mspandas](https://github.com/knanne/mspandas)

+This project is not intended to be comprehensive, only provides an efficient resource to bridge the gap between Pandas and Microsoft Reporting.
+Basic styling options are provided through this API, however custom styling to Microsoft objects (e.g. tables, charts) should be continued using native `python-pptx` / `python-docx` functionality.

 # Background

 This library was designed to help automate analytical reporting pipelines, by making a lot of the code reusable.
 This library started out as multiple reusable functions which kept growing and growing until it was decided to compile them into a library for import.
 Hopefully, by open sourcing this code, it can be seriously improved (along with my skills in Python development).